stanete/stanete.github.io/_posts/2020-06-02-dos-and-donts.md

 ### Do pair programming

-This is not negotiable.
-[Pair program](https://www.youtube.com/watch?v=k3cJjZiZ-cw) the hell out of everything.
+Try to [pair program](https://www.youtube.com/watch?v=k3cJjZiZ-cw) the hell out of everything.
 It has [so many benefits](https://martinfowler.com/articles/on-pair-programming.html) that is hard to find compelling arguments agains it.
 Use the technique that works best for your situation.
 Nice if you do Ping-Pong-TDD.
 Driver-Navigator is also fine.

+Disclaimer.
+Pair programming has challenges, specifically mental fatigue.
+Use it in a way that benefits you the most.
+It is [not mandatory to use it all the time](https://twitter.com/dhh/status/1016398757674577920).

 ### Keep your PR’s small and easy to review